- Optimizely Feature Experimentation

 Inference methods

-- Sampling – Optimizely draws random samples from the posterior distributions to estimate the metrics.
+- Sampling – Optimizely draws samples from the posterior distributions to estimate the metrics.

-- Chance to beat calculation – The proportion of posterior samples where the treatment's effect is greater than the control's effect.
+- Chance to beat calculation – The proportion of posterior samples where the treatment is better than control.

-- Absolute and relative improvement – Optimizely calculates this as the expected value (mean) of the posterior distribution of the difference or ratio between treatment and control effects.
+- Relative improvement – Optimizely calculates this as the expected value (mean) of the uplift based on the posterior samples.

 By offering these Bayesian statistical methods, Optimizely empowers you to choose the analysis approach that best fits your experimental needs and provides the most actionable insights for your business.